jamulussoftware/jamulus/.github/pull_request_template.md

 <!-- Thank you for working on Jamulus and opening a Pull Request!
 Please fill the following to make maintenance and development process visible -->

-# Short descriptions of changes
+# Short description of changes

 <!-- A short description of your changes which might go into the change log -->